FlorentRevest/linux/Documentation/trace/fprobe.rst

         in the entry_handler.
 If you need traced instruction pointer, you need to use @entry_ip.
 On the other hand, in the exit_handler, the instruction pointer of @regs is set to the currect return address.

+@private
+        A pointer to a blob of data of size fp->private_size that can be shared between the entry and exit callbacks of a same function call.
+NULL if no exit callback is registered or if it could not be allocated.

 Share the callbacks with kprobes
 ================================